realvoidgojo/CTF-Challenges/OverTheWire/Natas/README.md

 ?>
 ```

-From This We Create Php like this using python , ( Don't Create Below file ) It Just for Understanding , signature Holds payload
+From This We Create Php like this using python , ( Don't Create Below file ) It Just for Understanding and see that signature Holds payload

 ```php
 <?php